dhirthacker7/dhirthacker7/README.md

 ### 🚀 What I've Built

-#### 🧠 AIVY – AI Learning Assistant
-A Generative AI-powered assistant that scrapes learning content, processes it, stores it in Pinecone, and answers questions using OpenAI APIs.
-**Stack:** Streamlit · FastAPI · Airflow · Pinecone · OpenAI · Snowflake · AWS S3 · Docker · GitHub Actions

----

-#### 🚦 CrashStat – Vehicle Collision Analytics
-End-to-end analysis of 1M+ NYC vehicle crash records.
-Cleaned data with Python & Alteryx, modeled with SQL/Talend, and visualized with Power BI.
-**Stack:** Python · Alteryx · Talend · SQL Server · Power BI

----
+## 🚀 What I've Built

+- **🧠 AIVY – AI Learning Assistant:** A Generative AI app that scrapes, chunks, and retrieves content using OpenAI, Pinecone, and Streamlit.
+- **🚦 CrashStat – Vehicle Collision Analytics:** An ETL and dashboarding project analyzing NYC crash data using Talend, SQL Server, and Power BI.
-#### 📈 Sales Forecasting with ML
-Built a time-series forecasting pipeline using ARIMA and XGBoost to predict retail sales and optimize inventory planning.
+- **📈 Sales Forecasting with ML:** Built a time-series forecasting pipeline using ARIMA and XGBoost to predict sales and optimize inventory.
-**Stack:** Python · Pandas · NumPy · XGBoost · ARIMA · Scikit-learn

----

-#### 🏋️ KILO – Fitness App
-Collaborated on developing a comprehensive fitness app that allows users to track workouts, monitor progress, and engage with a community.
-Features include workout summaries, social media integration, and a yoga module utilizing machine learning for posture tracking.
-**Stack:** Flutter · Firebase (Firestore, Storage, Authentication) · PoseNet
+- **🏋️ KILO – Fitness App:** A mobile app for tracking workouts and yoga postures using PoseNet and Firebase, built with Flutter.

 ---